London Climate Change Festival

 To inform, inspire and bring hope

-We are inviting London primary schools into the Climate Change Festival to find out about how our world is changing.
+We invited London primary schools into the London Climate Change Festival to find out about how our world is changing.
 We have a responsibility to talk about these issues in a way that resonates with young people’s own experiences, inspiring empowerment & self-expression.
 Now more than ever, we need to be looking to our future and those who will live there…

 Fiona and The Fox…

 He keeps coming back to the garden, looking worse and worse and worse…